 Un- excused Absences Parent Letter Sent?
 Parent Meeting?
 Student/Parent Fined Through Magistrate's Office?
 Children and Youth Services Contacted?
-1 st and 2 nd NO NO NO NO 1 unu 2 A letter is sent to the parent after the 3 rd Unexcused Absence.
+NO NO NO NO 1 st and 2 nd A letter is sent to the parent after the 3 rd Unexcused Absence.
 A parent phone call will be made.
 A parent meeting is scheduled after the 3 rd Unexcused Absence.
 A Truancy Elimination Plan will be developed to avoid any further Unexcused Absences.
 The student and parent are not fined until the first Unexcused Absence after the date of the parent meeting.
 The student and parent will be fined for every further Unexcused Absence.
-Children and Youth Services will be contacted for Truancy if a student continues to have Unexcused Absences after the student and parent have been fined through the magistrate's office. $3^{\rm rd}$ YES See Above YES See Above NO See above NO See above 4 th NO A parent phone call will be made.
-NO NO YES See Above NO See above 5 th and NO NO YES YES further A parent phone call will be made.
+Children and Youth Services will be contacted for Truancy if a student continues to have Unexcused Absences after the student and parent have been fined through the magistrate's office.
+3 rd YES YES NO NO See Above See Above See above See above 4 th NO A parent phone call will be made.
+NO YES See Above NO See above 5 th and NO NO YES YES further A parent phone call will be made.
 See Above See above 10th YES See above A parent phone call will be made.
 YES See above YES See Above YES See above 11th and further NO A parent phone call will be made.
 NO YES See Above YES See above